 To make your LIMS RFP more effective, it is critical to require the vendors to detail what aspect of their LIMS will satisfy the requirement.
 You will want to ask them, is the requirement satisfied by…

 Getting this detail of information in your LIMS RFP responses will help you to make the best LIMS solution choice.
-You will also be able to use this information to perform a sanity check on the LIMS implementation effort estimate and time line proposed by the vendor.
-This information is also great for cross checking the price proposal to ensure that add-on modules that have costs associated with them, if part of the proposed solution, are included.
+You will also be able to use this information to perform a sanity check on the LIMS implementation effort estimate and timeline proposed by the vendor.
+This information is also great for cross-checking the price proposal to ensure that add-on modules that have costs associated with them, if part of the proposed solution, are included.

-In the LIMS world, how a requirement is met by the LIMS is just as critical to understand as whether or not it can be met.
+In the LIMS world, how a requirement is met by the LIMS is just as critical to understand as to whether or not it can be met.
 Now, you may believe that you have this covered because you specifically required that responders include whether the requirement is met by “configuration” or “customization”.
 However, it is important to go one step further.
 You need to define exactly what you mean by these terms since LIMS vendors often have their own definitions.
 We recommend that you define them as follows:

 Configuration is defined as tailoring the LIMS solution utilizing the COTS vendor’s tools and templates.
 This does not require any programming.
-Examples of configuration tasks include the definition of user profiles and users, data elements such as sample types, tests, templates, spreadsheet, workflows, business rules, and event triggers.
+Examples of configuration tasks include the definition of user profiles and users, data elements such as sample types, tests, templates, spreadsheets, workflows, business rules, and event triggers.

 Customization is defined as the modifying of the COTS LIMS through programming.
 Examples of customization include the development of new functionality, extension of system functions, and programmatic interfaces to instruments and other systems.

 You will find that by using these definitions and requiring the vendors to explain exactly how a requirement is met, you will gain a better understanding of the solution and the complexity of the LIMS implementation.
-Additionally, depending on how the customizations are developed and your internal LIMS and IT resource levels, extensive customization my affect your long term support and future upgrade costs.
+Additionally, depending on how the customizations are developed and your internal LIMS and IT resource levels, extensive customization may affect your long term support and future upgrade costs.
 Requiring that responders provide this information in their LIMS RFP response will help you to make the best LIMS choice.

-Have you ever sent out a RFP and gotten back vendor responses of “Yes” to every requirement?
+Have you ever sent out an RFP and gotten back vendor responses of “Yes” to every requirement?
 If so, did you feel that your RFP was really effective?
 Are you seeking to develop an effective LIMS RFP?